jejacks0n/teaspoon/README.md

 ## Usage

 Teabag uses the Rails asset pipeline to serve files.
-This simplifies the fixtures as well and lets you use things like HAML or RABL/JBuilder to generate your fixtures.
-You can run Teabag in three primary ways -- in the browser, via the rake task, and using the command line interface.
+This allows you to use `= require` in your test files, and allows you use things like HAML or RABL/JBuilder within your fixtures.
+You can run Teabag in three ways -- in the browser, via the rake task, and using the command line interface.

 Here's a great [Quick Start Walkthrough](https://github.com/modeset/teabag/wiki/Quick-Start-Walkthrough) for writing and running your first tests.